+6.-(1) Copyright is a property right which, subject to the provisions of this section, may subsist in the following categories of work-
-- (a) original literary, dramatic, musical or artistic works; - (b) sound recordings, films' broadcasts or cable programmes; - (c) typographical arrangements of published editions, and copyright may subsist in a work irrespective of its quality or the purpose for which it was created.

-(2)A compilation of data or other material (database), whether in machine-readable or other form, is eligible for protection as a literary work, but such compilation shall be regarded as original only if, by reason of the selection or arrangement of its contents, the compilation constitutes the author's own intellectual creation; but such protection does not extend to any data or other material forming part of the compilation and is without prejudice to any copyright subsisting in any such data or other material
+- (a) original literary, dramatic, musical or artistic works; - (b) sound recordings, films, broadcasts or cable programme; - (c) typographical arrangements of published editions, and copyright may subsist in a work irrespective of its quality or the purpose for which it was created. - (2) A literary, dramatic or musical work shall not be eligible for copyright protection unless it is recorded in writing or otherwise; and any reference in this Act to the time at which a work is made is a reference to the time at which it is so recorded. - (3) For the purposes of subsection (2), it is immaterial whether the work is recorded by or with the permission of the author; and where it is not recorded by the author, nothing in that subsection shall affect the question whether copyright subsists in the record of the work as distinct from the work recorded. - (3A) Copyright subsisting in a literary work that is a compilation does not extend to any works, data or other material comprised in the compilation and does not affect any copyright which may exist in such works, data or other material.

+29/1999 S. 3.

-- (3) A literary, dramatic or musical work including a collection of expressions of folklore (provided that such collections are original by reason of the selection or arrangement of their content) shall not be eligible for copyright protection unless it is recorded in writing or otherwise, and any reference in this Act to the time at which a work is made is a reference to the time at which it is so recorded - (4) For the purposes of subsection (3), it is immaterial whether the work is recorded by or with the permission of the author: and where it is not recorded by the author, nothing in that subsection shall affect the question whether copyright subsists in the record of the work as distinct from the work recorded - (5) Copyright does not subsist in a sound recording or film which is, or to the extent that it is, a copy taken from a previous sound recording or film. - (6) Copyright does not subsist in a broadcast which infringes, or to the extent that it infringes, the copyright in another broadcast or in a cable programme. - (7) Copyright does not subsist in a cable programme - if it is included in a cable programme service by re-(a) ception and immediate re-transmission of a broadcast: or - if it infringes, or to the extent that it infringes, the (b) copyright in another cable programme or in a broadcast. - (8) Copyright does not subsist in the typographical arrangement of a published edition if, or to the extent that it reproduces the typographical arrangement of a previous edition. - (9) Copyright protection does not extend to - an idea, concept, method of operation, process, prin-(a) ciple, procedure, system or discovery or mere data
+- (4) Copyright shall not subsist in a sound recording or film which is, or to the extent that it is, a copy taken from a previous sound recording or film. - (5) Copyright shall not subsist in a broadcast which infringes, or to the extent that it infringes, the copyright in another broadcast or in a cable programme. - (6) Copyright shall not subsist in a cable programme- - (a) if it is included in a cable programme service by reception and immediate retransmission of a broadcast; or

-- even if expressed, described, explained, illustrated or embodied in a work: - (b) any official text of a legislative, administrative or legal nature as well as any official translation thereof. - 7.
-(1) A work qualifies for copyright protection if the author was a qualified person at the material time.
+- (b) if it infringes, or to the extent that it infringes, the copyright in another cable programme or in a broadcast. - (7) Copyright shall not subsist in the typographical arrangement of a published edition if, or to the extent that it reproduces the typographical arrangement of a previous edition. - (8) Copyright protection does not extend to an idea, concept, process, principle, procedure, system or discovery or things of a similar nature.